Key Issues in SLA Vivian Cook Using the L1 in the classroom (talk) Comparison of L1 & L2 learning 2008

 the Language Service at North East London Polytechnic and now teaches at Essex

-University [addendum; he now works at Newcastle
+University [addendum; he is now emeritus at Newcastle

 University].
 He is chiefly known for L2